Meet Our Team

-Dan Wieringa is our farmer.
+Dan Wieringa is our farmer and certified CAP CNMP provider.

 James DeYoung is our certified CAP CNMP provider and DEQ permits specialist.